 I gripped Alaniah tightly, burying her face in my chest so she couldn’t witness the horrors.

 I stopped breathing, waiting.

 He dropped his arm and proceeded to unscrew the suppressor, thrusting the naked barrel in the soft, taut spot between his chin and throat.

 “NO!”
-I yelled at the top of my lungs.
-And I don’t know why I did.
-It was better that he pointed it at himself than us.
+I yelled at the top of my lungs, and I don’t know why I did.
+It was better that he pointed it at himself.

 He smiled as he spoke.

 My eyes widened.

 The loud, metallic bang pierced the silence, echoing through the stillness.